TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Index.rst

 extension directory :file:`Configuration/TCA/` with :file:`database-table-name.php` as filename.
 An example is :file:`EXT:sys_note/Configuration/TCA/sys_note.php`.
 This file will be found by the bootstrap code (if starting a TYPO3 request).
-It must return an array with the content of the TCA setting.
+It must return an array with the content of the TCA setting if the table is active.
+Or it must return FALSE for a table which is not active.
 The return value of any loaded file will be cached.
 So there must either be no dynamic PHP code in it or care must be taken to clear the system cache after each change in such files.